rei/rei-cedar-docs/docs/foundation/typography/README.md

 ## Type Scale
+The type scale powers all the typography within Cedar components.
+These preset values are the best way to reinforce visual hierarchy and consistency across pages.

 ### Body
-Using a more open line height to font size ratio, body typography is best suited for long-form content.
+Uses a more open line height to font size ratio:
+- Best suited for long-form content
+- Specifications are available for default (Roboto or sans type styles) and editorial (Sentinel or serif type styles)

 #### Default